sf-wdi-17/notes/lectures/week-08/_1_monday/README.md

 ## Now And Then
 As we will see, knowing how to build a JSON API is good for two reasons:

-1. It allows to build single page applications (SPAs).
-You may not want to reload the whole page whenever you submit a form, as when you submit a comment on Facebook.
+1. It enables you to build single page applications (SPAs).
+You may not want to reload the whole page whenever you submit a form, such as when you submit a comment on Facebook.
 It happens **asynchronously**.
-2. If your app has multiple front end, such as a website and a mobile app, you want to build a distributed system.
+2. If your app has multiple front ends, such as a website and a mobile app, you want to build a distributed system.
 Both the client side website as well as the mobile app should access the same back end, which can be a JSON API.

 Additional features you might want to add to an API: